MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. Run the [diagnostic tests](admin-diagnostics.md) to ensure all tests are passing in the configuration.

    >[!IMPORTANT]
-   >If you run into connection issues when configuring R Server for Active Directory/LDAP, we recommend using the ldp.exe tool to search the LDAP settings and compare them to what you declared in appsettings.json.
+   >If you run into connection issues when configuring for Active Directory/LDAP, try the ldp.exe tool to search the LDAP settings and compare them to what you declared in appsettings.json.
 Consult with any Active Directory experts in your organization to identify the correct parameters.

 1. Repeat these steps on each machine hosting the web node.